If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - An after swarm or a second swarm will occur in honey bee colonies.
 This means the newly born queen will also split the colony and move out just like its predecessor.
 She will move out to new grounds and a new queen takes her place.
 The process may recur for future queens as well.
 Interestingly, in some rare circumstances, the swarming process can occur over and over again until a hive is completely abandoned.

-In addition to the swarm and supersedure cells is the emergency queen cell, though this is very rare.
+In addition to the swarm and supersedure cells, are the emergency queen cells, though this is very rare.
 This is usually created by the worker bees out of a brood cell.
 It is created after the occurrence of a catastrophic event.
 The emergency cell will be located half inside a brood cell and another half draped over the margin.

 Remember, honeybees are naturally prone to swarm and take full charge of when and how to raise a new queen.
 In reality, the beekeeper is simply a helper or observer of what is happening within a colony.
 He/she should however embrace this responsibility with caution.
 Honeybees require the right conditions in order to thrive and survive and this should be provided at all costs.